 But the thing is, napping is a great way to chip away at sleep debt (the amount of sleep your body missed out on in the past 14 days).
 And, it may be the secret weapon that gives you the edge over others.
 From supercharging your cognitive performance to boosting your confidence levels, the benefits of napping are far and wide.
 How long you nap during the day powerfully impacts how well you feel and function.
 Ahead, we show you how to find your best nap length and why timing is actually more important than how long you spend snoozing.

+Naps are good for you.
+They can improve everything from your mood to your productivity, and they even have health benefits.
 Unlike our American culture that views naps as a lazy man’s act, certain countries are religiously dedicated to the art of napping.
 Take Spain, for example.
 They hold daytime naps in such great esteem they even created a word for it: siesta.
 The same goes with the Italians, who refer to napping as “riposo.”

-No matter which name naps go by, the fact remains there are numerous benefits associated with it.
+No matter which name naps go by, the fact remains there are numerous benefits associated with them.
 First, napping is a viable way to pay down sleep debt during the day, if going to bed early or sleeping in isn’t in the cards.
 After all, you don’t want to face the consequences of sleep deprivation, such as poor mood or trouble focusing the next day and an increased risk of heart disease in the long run.

 Well-timed afternoon naps also help counter fatigue at work, in school, and everything else you do.
 Feeling more energetic means you are a few steps closer to becoming your best self.
 On a more important note, naps boost alertness, potentially acting as a lifesaver — one study discovered that napping before a night shift could reduce car accidents by as much as 48%.